Trapani Shark: Serie A

 In the 1989–90 B1 season, the arrival of sharpshooter Giuseppe Cassì and the Vini Racine team, after finishing second in the regular season behind Mens Sana Siena, achieved a long-planned goal under president Vincenzo Garraffa.
 They defeated Sangiorgese in the play-offs, winning 86–77 in Trapani.
 In Porto San Giorgio, the game was halted after Mario Piazza was hit by a lighter thrown from the crowd, with the game ending 84–81 for the home team.
 However, a sports tribunal awarded Trapani a 2–0 victory, securing promotion to Serie A2.

 In their first 1990–91 A2 season, Birra Messina Pallacanestro Trapani aimed for survival, finishing eighth in the regular season, which unexpectedly earned them a spot in the play-offs for promotion to Serie A1.
 They competed in the Yellow Group, finishing tied with Filanto Forlì and Kleenex Pistoia.
 Based on head-to-head results, Trapani was promoted to the top tier for the first time in its history.

-This "double jump" from B1 to A1 was driven by the tenacity of coach Gianfranco "Cacco" Benvenuti (who repeated his success with Reggio Calabria) and a solid core of players, including Francesco "Ciccio" Mannella, Claudio "Bibo" Castellazzi, Mario Piazza, Giuseppe Cassì, and Davide Lot, bolstered in A2 by two highly skilled American players: power forward Reggie Johnson, an NBA champion in 1983 with the Philadelphia 76ers, and center Bobby Lee Hurt.
+This "double jump" from B1 to A1 was driven by the tenacity of coach Gianfranco "Cacco" Benvenuti (who repeated his success with Reggio Calabria).
+The team's solid core of players, including Francesco "Ciccio" Mannella, Claudio "Bibo" Castellazzi, Mario Piazza, Giuseppe Cassì, and Davide Lot led the team to victory.
+The team was bolstered in A2 by two highly skilled American players: power forward Reggie Johnson, an NBA champion in 1983 with the Philadelphia 76ers, and center Bobby Lee Hurt.

 For all of Sicilian sport, Pallacanestro Trapani's presence in A1 was a historic achievement.
 In the 1991–92 Serie A1, Giancarlo Sacco replaced Gianfranco Benvenuti, who stepped down for health reasons.
 With the previous season's roster retained and new additions Stefano Tosi, Wendell Alexis, and John Shasky, the Trapani team unexpectedly finished 14th, defeating Scavolini Pesaro on the final day (with a last-second shot by Tosi), avoiding the second-to-last spot and direct relegation to A2.
 However, relegation was only delayed, as a disappointing play-out phase ended their top-tier tenure.

 Trapani remained in Serie A2 for four more seasons, sponsored by Tonno Auriga.
 In 1992–93, coached by Riccardo Sales, they finished 10th.
 In 1993–94, with Giancarlo Sacco returning to replace Ninni Gebbia, they secured 11th place.
 Meanwhile, President Garraffa stepped down and the remaining shareholders took over management of the club.
 In 1994–95, with three coaching changes, they finished 14th.